-- Avoid consumption of raw camel milk/urine, undercooked camel meat or camel products.
+- avoid eating or drinking of raw camel milk/urine, undercooked camel meat or camel products

-- Wash-hands frequently, especially after contact with ill people or contact with animals.
+- wash your hands regularly, especially after contact with ill people or contact with animals

-- Avoid close contact with people suffering from respiratory infections.
+- avoid close contact with people suffering from chest infections

-- There is no available vaccine against the disease.
+There is no vaccine available to protect you against MERS.

-It is not yet precisely known how the infection spreads.
-Most infections have occurred after contact with dromedary camels or camel produce or after close contact with a person infected with MERS-CoV in a hospital or family home.
-The infection does not readily pass between humans.
+Most infections have occurred after contact with dromedary camels or camel produce.
+It has also occurred after close contact with a person infected with MERS-CoV in a hospital or family home.
+However it is still not fully known exactly how the infection spreads.